davidpaps/london_airport/README.md

 # London Airport

 A simple Object Orientated app, simulating an airport - functions via the console on a web browser.
 Test driven in JavaScript ES6 with the Jasmine library, this showcases good coding prncipals: Encapsulation, DRY, SRP, TDD.
 Built on the a set of user stories.
-The 'spyOn' feature of Jasmine was also used to seperate the concerns of the spec files.
+The 'spyOn' feature of Jasmine was also used to seperate the concerns of the spec files, spyOnObj was used for test doubles, to unit test in isolation, and a grouped feature test was conducted with the real objects to thoroughly test the entire program.

 ---